nesfit/ICS/Lectures/Lecture_10/Lecture.md

 - represented via `Thread` class
 - possible to get current `Thread` using `Thread.CurrentThread`
-- should never be created directly!
-Use `ThreadPool` instead.
+- should never be created manually!
+Use `ThreadPool` to queue work instead.
 - for waiting `Join()` method is present

 ---